 When the browser displays the home page of caTissue Suite, log on to the application by specifying the login credentials first.admin.emailAddressandfirst.admin.password.

-Running the Test Case Suite (API)
+Running the Test Case Suite (API)[TBD]

 This section describes the process of configuring and running the test suite of a CSM-enabled caCORE.